Sébastien Chabal: Early years

 French Championship during the 2003–2004 season.
 He also played on the losing side in the 1998–99 European Challenge Cup final, the final of the Challenge Yves du Manoir in 1999, the final of the League Cup in 2003 and the final of the Challenge Sud-Radio in 2003.

 On 11 October 2002, during the group stages of the 2002–2003 Heineken Cup, Bourgoin, with Chabal, defeated Sale Sharks 18–24 at Edgeley Park, the home of Sale Sharks.
 During this match, Jason Robinson received a yellow card for the first time in his career following a tackle from Chabal.
 In the return match, Bourgoin again defeated Sale, but finished second in their group to Biarritz Olympique as they had scored fewer tries.

 During the 2003–2004 Heineken Cup, Chabal and Bourgoin played against Munster and Gloucester in the group stage.
 On 6 December 2003, Bourgoin lost their first match at home against the Irish province 17–18.
 Chabal scored the only try of the encounter, but Ronan O'Gara scored six penalty kicks.
-One week later, Bougoin suffered a heavy defeat away at the hands of Gloucester 49–13, with Chabal again scoring the only try for his team.
+One week later, Bourgoin suffered a heavy defeat away at the hands of Gloucester 49–13, with Chabal again scoring the only try for his team.
 Bourgoin lost against Gloucester at home, and lost five of six matches during their 2003–2004 European campaign, finishing third in their pool and were eliminated from the competition.
 On 25 January 2004, the head coach of Bourgoin, Philippe Saint-André, was sacked after he applied for the position of head coach of the Welsh national team, left vacant following the departure of Steve Hansen.
 The ambitious plan for Bourgoin initiated by Laurent Seigne under the direction of Pierre Martinet and Patrick Sébastien had ended.